 Day 3 Lake Nakuru

-Depart for your lengthy but incredibly scenic drive to Lake Nakuru this morning, taking you past rugged hills and Mount Kenya, and into the jaw-dropping East African Rift – it stretches for thousands of miles from the Middle East to Mozambique, and encompasses huge, flat-bottomed valleys, vast lakes and sheer escarpments.
+Depart for your lengthy but incredibly scenic drive to Lake Nakuru this morning (98 miles, four hours), taking you past rugged hills and Mount Kenya, and into the jaw-dropping East African Rift – it stretches for thousands of miles from the Middle East to Mozambique, and encompasses huge, flat-bottomed valleys, vast lakes and sheer escarpments.

 The Lodge is laid out amid tall acacia trees and winding walkways, with most of the 64 rooms and communal areas offering stunning views of the lake and the park.
 Buffet-style meals are enjoyed in open-air Flamingo Restaurant that offers views of the grounds and swimming pool.
 Enjoy sundowner drinks in the Rift Valley Bar, traditional dance performances are held each evening in the amphitheatre.
 Perhaps head to the Spa tent by the pool for a massage to pampering treatment (extra charge).
 Each en suite room has a patio, minibar and tea and-coffee-making facilities.
 B, L, D